DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * Codecademy has an excellent [Introduction to Python](http://www.codecademy.com/en/tracks/python).
 You run Python in their online environment, which is really helpful when you're starting out.
 It uses Python 2, so the print statement has the form `print x` rather than `print(x)`.
 If we were to recommend one outside resource, this would be it.
 You should think seriously of working your way through it in parallel with this course.
 If you do, you can stop (as far as this course in concerned) when you get to Advanced Topics.

+* Here's a [list of free tutorials](http://noeticforce.com/best-free-tutorials-to-learn-python-pdfs-ebooks-online-interactive), but we think you can stop with the first one, Codecademy.

 * The official [Python tutorial](\href{https://docs.python.org/3.4/tutorial/introduction.html) is very good.
 It's also a good idea to get used to reading official documentation like this.
 There are times when it's unavoidable.

-* Mark Lutz's [Learning Python](http://www.amazon.com/Learning-Python-5th-Mark-Lutz/dp/1449355730/) is a 1600-page monster, but it's clear and thorough, and comes with the elusive Glenn Okun stamp of approval.
+* Mark Lutz's [Learning Python](http://www.amazon.com/Learning-Python-5th-Mark-Lutz/dp/1449355730/) is a 1600-page monster that covers lots of things we won't use.
+But it's clear and thorough, and comes with the elusive Glenn Okun stamp of approval.
 He tells us the Kindle version comes with free updates.

-* Zed Shaw's [Python the Hard Way](http://learnpythonthehardway.org/book/) is also quite good, but you need to have Python set up yourself to do it.
-Ignore the sales pitch, you can use it for free.
-Just keep clicking on the NEXT button to the right.

-* Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) is a little formal for our taste, but you might find that refreshing.
-You can buy it or access the pdf for free.

 * Sebastian Raschka has more than you'll ever need  about the [differences between Python 2 and 3](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html).

-* Here's a [list of free tutorials](http://noeticforce.com/best-free-tutorials-to-learn-python-pdfs-ebooks-online-interactive), but we think you can stop with the first one, Codecademy.

 These sources go well beyond what we do in this chapter, but we'll catch up with some of it in the next chapter.
 The rest we don't need, but if you're interested feel free to charge ahead anyway.